MJHendricks/MJHendricks/README.md

 <p align="center">A programmer from Cape Town, South Africa currently exploring the world of Data Analytics.</p>

-<p align="center">My profile contains a collection of personal projects SQL, Python, and Java, focusing on data analysis and visualization.</p>
+<p align="center">My profile contains a collection of personal projects in SQL, Python, and Java, focusing on data analysis and visualization.</p>

 <h3 align="center">Links</h3>